-Kobe Bryant's Wife and Daughters Celebrate First Easter Without Him
+Kobe Bryant's Family Celebrates First Easter Without Him and Gianna

 by Corinne Heller | Sat., Apr.
 11, 2020 1:15 PM

-Kobe Bryant's widow Vanessa Bryant is trying to make Easter Weekend as joyous as possible for her daughters as they celebrated their first major holiday without him for the first time.
+Kobe Bryant's widow Vanessa Bryant is trying to make Easter Weekend as joyous as possible for her kids as they celebrated their first major holiday without him and the couple's daughter Gianna for the first time.

 The 37-year-old posted on her Instagram page on Saturday a video of the couple's youngest daughters, Bianka Bryant, 3, and 9-month-old Capri Bryant, marveling at a holiday present gifted by Jeff Leatham: A giant Easter egg filled with goodies.
 Capri squealed with delight as Vanessa helped Bianka use a mallet to punch a hole in the gift.